Explainable Binary Classification of Separable Shape Ensembles: Introduction

 \subsection{Contributions}

-We emphasize the following contributions of this work: \emph{our explainable classification method i) does not require labeled data, ii) offers theoretical interpretations of learned features using dual representations of curves, and iii) results in a logical statistical classification over separable, independent parameters of shape}.
-In contrast with AI methods, i) we don't require challenging minimization over vast amounts of labeled training data (\ie, efficient implementation), ii) our feature/latent space is provably an approximation of dual representations of shape (\ie, mathematically interpretable), and iii) our classification is provably logical (\ie, some notion of trustworthy).
+We emphasize the following contributions of our explainable shape classification method: \begin{enumerate} \item At a minimum, only pairs of images with ample segmented curves are required to inform decisions, \item the method does not require training against hand-labeled data, (intrinsic discrepancies) \item the presentation offers theoretical interpretations of learned features spaces as (dual) representations of curves, and \item explanations are provably logical statistical classifications over separable parameters of shape features. \end{enumerate}

+In contrast with AI methods, i) we do not require challenging minimization over vast swaths of hand-labeled training data (i.e., efficient implementation), ii) our feature/latent space is provably an approximation of dual representations of shape (i.e., mathematically interpretable), and iii) our classification is provably logical (i.e., trustworthy explanations).

-Our numerical experiments emphasize four scenarios where these tools deliver benefits: i) Figure~\ref{fig:compare_grains_111} demonstrates that the method is not suspected to be overly sensitive to statistical rejection, ii) Figure~\ref{fig:compare_grains_100} demonstrates that the method emulates conclusions consistent with human observations, iii) Figure~\ref{fig:compare_grains_010} demonstrates that the method detects differences below human-scale visual observations and, iv) Figure~\ref{fig:compare_grains_000} demonstrates that the method detects a presumed faulty measurement.
+Our numerical experiments emphasize four scenarios where these tools deliver specific benefits: i) Figure~\ref{fig:compare_grains_111} demonstrates that the method is not suspected to be overly sensitive to statistical rejection, ii) Figure~\ref{fig:compare_grains_100} demonstrates that the method emulates conclusions consistent with human observations, iii) Figure~\ref{fig:compare_grains_010} demonstrates that the method detects differences below human-scale visual observations and, iv) Figure~\ref{fig:compare_grains_000} demonstrates that the method is capable of detecting a presumed faulty measurement.